Michael Bloomberg opens door to 2020 presidential campaign

 Warren on Thursday tweeted: "Welcome to the race, @MikeBloomberg!" and linked to her campaign website, saying he would find there "policy plans that will make a huge difference for working people and which are very popular."

-Bloomberg appeared to be taking the first step by moving to file in Alabama, which votes on March 3.
+Bloomberg would face other challenges as well, particularly scrutiny of his three terms as mayor.
+He has defended the New York Police Department's use of the controversial stop-and-frisk policy that has been criticized as targeting African Americans and Hispanics.
+Black voters in particular are one of the most powerful constituencies in Democratic politics.

+Bloomberg will have to move quickly in the coming days and weeks to get on the ballot in many of the primary states, including Alabama.
+New Hampshire's filing deadline is Nov.
+15.

-A spokesman for the Arkansas Democratic Party said a person representing a "mystery candidate" reached out Thursday afternoon asking about the requirements to join the ballot in the state.
+In Arkansas, another Super Tuesday state, a Democratic Party spokesman said a person representing a "mystery candidate" reached out Thursday afternoon asking about the requirements to join the ballot.
 Reed Brewer, communications director for the Arkansas Democrats, said he walked the individual through the process — which simply requires filing documentation with both the state party and secretary of state, as well as paying a $2,500 fee — and was assured that the fee would be "no problem" for the mystery candidate.

 There is no filing requirement for a candidate to run in the Iowa caucuses, which are a series of Democratic Party meetings, not state-run elections.
 It means a candidate can enter the race for the Feb.
 3 leadoff contest at any time.